belle2/basf2/analysis/doc/DeepFlavorTagger.rst

     ``FlavorTagger_Belle2_B2nunubarBGx1DNN_1.xml``

-To use on Belle data or MC with ``b2bii`` you need a special identifier and a different set of variables:
+To use on Belle data or MC with ``b2bii``, you need a special identifier and a special set of variables:

 ::